 "joyUS justUS" is being developed with a team of incredible artists: Las Cafeteras, whose powerful East L.A. sound and socio-political message so closely compliment our own, d.
 Sabela Grimes, whose soundprints were the heart beat of Agua Furiosa, Charlese Antoinette, whose costumes help our dancers radiate joy and power, and Tuce Yasak, whose technical direction has literally brought light to so many of our stages.

 "joyUS justUS" could not be created without the generous support of the following: The James Irvine Foundation, Doris Duke Foundation/DanceUSA, New England Foundation for the Arts, National Association of Latino Arts and Culture, California Arts Council, Los Angeles County Arts Commission, L.A.
-Department of Cultural Affairs, The Ordway Theater Foundation
+Department of Cultural Affairs, and Ordway Center for the Performing Arts.

 Full Still Hungry, which premiered September 23, 2011 to a sold out Ford Amphitheatre in Los Angeles, CA. CONTRA-TIEMPO brings together Salsa, Afro-Cuban, urban and contemporary dance-theater, to create an invigorating blend of physically intense and politically astute performance work about food and consumption.
 Artistic director Ana Maria Alvarez states, "Food is not just the material I put in my body to sustain life - but a web of relationships, histories, choices, decisions that all impact the world around us."
 These complexities are brought to life through the company's evocative and eclectic movement approach with original music composed by co founder and resident composer, César Alvarez, and is performed live with a six piece band, of all star musicians.
 Whether you are devouring the fruit of Carmen's headpiece, indulging in Moros Y Cristianos (the Cuban version of black beans and rice), or tasting each performers' deeply personal connection to food and family, Full Still Hungry serves up a blend of both physical intensity with invigorating contemplations.